Before Huntress, I always assumed that threat hunting was done like this:

 Snippet from an initial proposal of a “persistence hunting” solution by Kyle Hanslovan

-A foothold, or persistence, is simply an attacker mechanism to automatically re-trigger some malware (maybe a stub or even fully loaded malware) across potential interruptions like restarts or user logoffs.
+A persistent foothold is simply an attacker mechanism to automatically re-trigger some malware (maybe a stub or even fully loaded malware) across potential interruptions like restarts or user logoffs.

 In most cases, a foothold is implanted as soon as preventive defenses are evaded and initial access is achieved.
 It is an indicator that proves the attacker has already slipped by your defenses.
 And the thing is, a foothold is a very concrete almost tangible thing that actually can be examined on the machine—which means we should be able to hunt and detect them.